Murders of Neta Sorek and Kristine Luken: Murder of Kristine Luken

-Background

-Luken, aged 44, was an American citizen and a member of the Church's Ministry among Jewish people (CMJ), a Christian group based in the United States and the UK.
+Luken was an American citizen and a member of the Church's Ministry Among Jewish People (CMJ), a Christian group based in the United States and the UK.
 She was born in Texas and lived for many years in Virginia while working for the US Department of Education before leaving to work for CMJ.
 She had recently moved to Nottingham, England, where she worked as a ministry staffer.
 She had first visited Israel in 2007 as part of a Christian pilgrimage to holy sites and she described the tour as furthering her religious understanding and deepening her relationship with God.
 Luken met Kay Wilson, a British-born Israeli citizen, in August 2010 on a trip to Poland where Wilson was guiding.
 They visited death camps and Jewish community centers.
 They became friends and Luken, a keen hiker, and Wilson, a professional Israeli tour guide, decided to go hiking together in Israel during the Christmas holiday.

-Attack

 On Saturday afternoon, 18 December 2010, Luken and Wilson were hiking in the Mata forest, near the town of Beit Shemesh, west of Jerusalem.
-They noticed two Arab men, Aiad Fatfata and Kifah Ghanimat, approaching them and were suspicious of their intentions.
+They noticed two Arab men, Ayad Fatfata and Kifah Ghanimat, approaching them and were suspicious of their intentions.
 The men attacked them armed with a long serrated knife.
 The women attempted to fight back, Wilson managing to stab an attacker with a pocketknife, before they were subdued.
 The men stole their money and removed Wilson's necklace.
 Wilson recalled: "I didn't understand whether they wanted to rape us or mug us.
 They removed my Star of David.
 I tried to convince them we weren't Jewish."

 Wilson instructed Luken to feign an epileptic attack and told their assailants that they were part of a tour group that would soon be returning.
 After half an hour at being held at knife point, their shoes were removed and their hands tied behind their backs.
 After being gagged with parts of a fleece jacket, the two women were separated and forced to kneel on hands and knees.
 The two women begged for their lives to be spared but were then stabbed multiple times.
 Wilson later told police: "I realized he was going to behead me.
 I saw Kristine murdered before my eyes.
 She was yelling.
 I didn't want it to hurt me.
 I tried to keep silent.
 It was tough, because the beatings were hard, but I tried to play dead."